laurenceandrews/carbon-project-rater/README.md

 ```

 ## 🌞 Deployment
-This application is designed to be deployed using AWS services.
-Here's a general guide:
+This application has been deployed live via AWS at http://case-study.laurenceandrews.com/.

+### AWS Services Used
+- **IAM:** Managed permissions and access control.
+- **VPC:** Configured a Virtual Private Cloud for network isolation.
-- **AWS RDS**: Deploy the PostgreSQL database on RDS.
+- **RDS:** Deployed PostgreSQL database on Amazon RDS.
-- **AWS Lambda and API Gateway**: Use Lambda to run the API layer, with API Gateway handling the routing.
-- **AWS Amplify**: Deploy the React frontend using Amplify for continuous integration and delivery from your GitHub repository.
+- **ECR:** Stored Docker images in Amazon Elastic Container Registry.
+- **ECS:** Deployed containerized services using Amazon Elastic Container Service.
+- **EC2:** Hosted the ECS cluster on Amazon EC2 instances.
+- **AWS Cloud Map:** Service discovery for ECS services.
+- **CloudFormation:** Infrastructure as code to automate the deployment of AWS resources.

 ## 📝 Contributing
 Contributions and pull requests are very welcome!
 Please fork the repository and use a feature branch.